latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

 ]
 ```

-A file or directory can be outputted to the Latch platform as below:
+Returning a LatchFile or LatchDirectory from a task will upload it to the latch platform in the location specified by the second argument.
+For example, after running a task which ends in the following snippet, the file `covid_assembly.sam` will be available in the root directory of Latch Data.

 ```python
     local_file = Path("/root/covid_assembly.sam")
     return LatchFile(local_file, "latch:///covid_assembly.sam")
 ```

-Here, `LatchFile()` takes as input two values: the first being the local filepath and the second being the desired remote file location on Latch.
-Every file on Latch must have the prefix `latch:///`.
+Here, `LatchFile(...)` takes as input two values: the first is the local filepath and the second is the target remote file location on Latch.
+Remote paths on Latch start with the prefix `latch:///`.

 ## 3. Define compute and storage requirements